Inside: Why it’s so important to read to your children everyday and tips to practice literacy outside of your house.

-Trust me as a single mom with two young kids, I know there have been days where I had too much going on and I forgot about it.
-And this is coming from someone who loves reading!!
-I was also a kindergarten teacher and worked with at risk youth so I definitely know the impact that reading to young children has on their literacy skills and reading success.
+Plus I was also a kindergarten teacher and worked with at risk youth so I definitely know the impact that reading to young children has on their literacy skills, reading success, and the impact literacy has on the rest of their lives.

 This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.